 Nonethelesss, we kept searching and came across this sign, which made us think that maybe this wasn’t such a good idea afterall…

-The Flightless Dung Beetle is actually endangered and there are signs all over cautioning against running them over (which is easier said than done, as they run to and fro great piles of dung (which are most certainly not endangered in this park)).
+The Flightless Dung Beetle is actually endangered and there are signs all over cautioning against running them over (which is easier said than done, as they erratically scramble to and from great piles of dung along the road—which are most certainly not endangered in this park).

 We basked in the afterglow of our luck, knowing that we could both return to the U.S. having seen the Flightless Dung Beetle.

 “HEY GUYS!
 YOU FORGOT SOMEONE!”
 Lori heard a voice say a few dozen meters off her side of the car.